Atnia Card Game Rules Document

 1. The first player becomes the active player (unless otherwise specified).

-2. When both players pass in a row while there are no unresolved effects, move to the next phase.
+2. When both players pass in a row after doing nothing or only taking actions at infinite speed (such as channeling cards), move to the next phase.

 • This is the primary phase where players actually play the game, along with combat which players can enter from the main phase.